lchromel/telegram_prompt_bot/guide.md

 “A woman stepping out of a car as harsh sunlight flares across the road.”
 Avoid stylized sunlight.
 Keep light natural and unremarkable.

+### Background Activity

+The street should never feel empty.
+There should always be other people present — pedestrians, vendors, cyclists, seated figures — naturally integrated into the environment.

+These background characters should appear: in the background, walking, selling, talking, riding or in the foreground, out of focus (blurred), cropped, partially visible

+They should always be busy with their own tasks — not looking at the camera, not posing, and not interacting directly with the main character.

+Use everyday street elements to support realism: benches, bicycles, crates, plants, laundry, handcarts, roadside chairs.

+**Good Examples:**
+“A woman walking toward a parked Yaris, while a cyclist passes by in the background.
+Farther behind, a vendor arranges mangoes on a wooden cart.”

+“A man getting out of a car as a blurred figure crosses the frame in the foreground, holding plastic bags.
+Behind him, people sit on a bench under a shop awning.”

+“A girl stepping into a tuk tuk.
+On the sidewalk behind her: an older man reads a newspaper near a cluster of potted plants.
+A boy walks a bicycle past the camera, slightly out of focus.”

+**Bad Examples:**
+“A man standing on an empty street, no one else around.”
+Feels artificial and staged.

+“A woman walking alone on a clean, symmetrical sidewalk.”
+Too sterile.
+Missing texture and life.

 ---